Table of Contents [expand]

 ...

 The threshold for excessive bloat varies according to your query patterns and the size of the table.
-Generally, anything with a bloat factor over 10 is worth looking into, especially on tables over 100 MB.
+Generally, results with a bloat factor over 10 are worth looking into, especially on tables over 100 MB.

-To check on vacuuming in your database, you can use another pg-extras command:
+To check on vacuuming in your database, use the heroku pg:vacuum-stats command:

 $ heroku pg:vacuum-stats DATABASE_URL --app example-app